-Sometimes it’s hard to grasp the difference between marketing and sales.
-This is particularly true in a small business where the same people may wear both hats.
+Some people struggle to grasp the difference between marketing and sales.
+This is particularly true in a small business where a single person may wear both hats.

 In a nutshell, marketing comes first.
 It is the way you present yourself and your products to potential customers.
 Sales is the next step where you move from presenting to connecting.